When does reinforcement learning stand out in quantum control? A comparative study on state preparation: Results

-After we have understood the performances of SGD and Krotov with the range of control fields unrestricted, we now compare all four algorithms considered in this work.
-QL and deep QL intrinsically favor a pre-set range of control field, and all calculations involving them are performed with $J_i\in[0,1]$.
-Therefore we also impose the same restriction to SGD and Krotov.
-The results are shown in Fig.~\ref{fig:Jrestrictedgen}.
-It is interesting to note that the averaged fidelities of QL and deep QL decreases with $M$, albeit not considerably.
-This is again because QL and deep QL favor a limited and concrete set of actions, and more choices will only add burden to the searching process, rendering the algorithms inefficient.
-For $N=6$ (Fig.~\ref{fig:Jrestrictedgen}A), QL and deep QL are comparable and are overall both better than SGD and Krotov, except for $M+1>15$ in which the SGD becomes slightly better.
-For $N=20$ (Fig.~\ref{fig:Jrestrictedgen}B), deep QL gives the best performance and QL the second, but for large $M$ QL is not significantly better than the other two methods.
+We now study the effect of restrictions on the performances of algorithms.
+Namely, the control field is bounded between $J_{\min}$ and $J_{\max}$, with $M+1$ allowed values including the bounds.
+In Fig.~\ref{fig:Jrestrictedgen}, we impose the same restriction $J\in[0,1]$ to all five methods and vary $M$ from $M=1$ to $M=49$.
+It is interesting to note that the averaged fidelities of three reinforcement learning algorithms decreases with $M$, albeit not considerably.
+This is because TQL, DQL and PG favor bounded and concrete sets of actions, and more choices will only add burden to the searching process, rendering the algorithms inefficient.
+Improvements may be made by increasing the number of iterations (cf. Supplementary Discussion 2), and using a larger neural network with stronger representational power.
+For $N=6$ (Fig.~\ref{fig:Jrestrictedgen}a), TQL and DQL are comparable and have overall the best performance except for $M>14$ in which SGD becomes slightly better.
+On the other hand, $\overline{F}$ for PG drops rapidly for $M\geqslant30$.
+For $N=20$ (Fig.~\ref{fig:Jrestrictedgen}b), DQL and PG have the best performance, but for large $M$ they are not significantly better than other methods.
+More results involving SGD and Krotov are given in Supplementary Discussion 1, from which we conclude that the effect of boundaries in control is much more obvious for Krotov method than SGD, since Krotov performs much larger updates at each iteration.
+Meanwhile, the effect of discretization (decreasing $M$) are severe for both Krotov and SGD methods, indicating that successful implementations of them depend crucially on the continuity of the problem.

-Before we conclude this section, we note that all results obtained have the target state being $|1\rangle$.
-Preparing a quantum state other than $|1\rangle$ may have different results, for which an example is presented in Sec.~III of the Supplemental Material.
+Finally, we note that all results obtained have the target state being $|1\rangle$.
+Preparing a quantum state other than $|1\rangle$ may have different results, for which an example is presented in Supplementary Discussion 3.
 Nevertheless, the overall observation of the pros and cons of the algorithms should remain similar.